ats-tandjoeng7/Election_Analysis/README.md

 ## Future Work
 Finally, we would like to propose two proposals for modifications of the code, such that it will serve as a more objective tool for election data analysis and have a more robust feature for future applications.

 1. A modified code for crunching election data in each county, state, or country across the globe, which can be used globally in every county/state/country to deliver more objective results.
-Experimental code is parly highlighted below, which I also used to transform the election data into an insightful summary that can be presented to the election commission and boards as shown in **Table I**.
+Experimental code is partly highlighted below, which I also used to transform the election data into an insightful summary that can be presented to the election commission and boards as shown in **Table I**.
 This added functionality is embedded in our source code ([PyPoll_Challenge.py](./PyPoll_Challenge.py)).

 ```
 # analyze candidate's vote breakdown by county